Goblin Vacuum Cleaners

-Goblin Vacuum Cleaners was a British brand of vacuum cleaners made from the early 1900s till the early 2000s.
+Goblin Vacuum Cleaners was a British brand of vacuum cleaners made from the early 1900s until the early 2000s.

 History

 In the early 1930s, Goblin vacuum cleaners were manufactured by the British Vacuum Cleaner and Engineering Co.
 Ltd. (BVC).
 The managing director was Hubert Cecil Booth who, the company claimed, had invented the vacuum cleaner in about 1900, although it was subsequently copied in the USA and elsewhere.

 The Court Circular for 25 October 1902 recorded that Booth had shown the king and queen the vacuum cleaning process at Buckingham Palace, and that as a result of this, BVC vacuum cleaners were installed there and at many other royal palaces throughout Europe.
 By the 1930s, many public buildings were equipped with forty or more centralised vacuum cleaners using a common extraction system.
 These centralised systems consisted of an air exhauster, a dust filter (with detachable dust container), and wrought iron pipes run through the building, to which flexible hoses could be fitted for use in individual rooms.
 Important users included the Houses of Parliament, Imperial Chemical House, the Bank of England, and the headquarters of the State Savings Bank in Victoria, Australia.

 Goblin was the trade name of the company's domestic cleaners.
 Their industrial cleaning systems using similar technology were used in power stations and factories, and include chimney cleaning devices, in Birmingham, Edinburgh, Calcutta, Barcelona, Shanghai and in HM Dockyards worldwide.
 The company also made washing machines and Teasmade automatic tea-making machines.
 By 1947 they had a large factory – previously an artificial silk works – at Ermyn Way, Ashtead, near Leatherhead in Surrey.